-Personalization needs to be used very carefully, and it’s important to not overdo it.
+Personalization is a very powerful tool; it needs to be used very carefully, and it’s important to not overdo it.
 Back when personalization first became widely available you could put someone’s first name in the subject line and they’d be thrilled to see it (everybody likes to see their name in ‘lights’), and they would open it because on some level seeing their name like that suggested that it was a personal email.

 Plus, a very large amount of actual spam uses subject line personalization, making users even less likely to open an email with their name in the subject line.

 For a more detailed article including survey results about the effect of subject line personalization, see our article How Do People respond to Personalization in Email Subject Lines.

 And while we’re talking about subject lines, of course your subject line has to do nearly all of the heavy lifting in terms of getting people to open your email, so regardless of personalization be sure that your subject lines are compelling.

 One of the first indicators that the email you are sending may be landing in the spam folder is a downward trend in open rates (which is one of the reasons that it’s so important to be tracking them).
 This can become a vicious cycle, because one of the things that will cause an inbox provider to start putting you in the spam folder is inadequate open rates, and one of the reasons you may have inadequate open rates is because people aren’t seeing your email because it’s going to the spam folder.
 And the problem compounds, causing more and more of your email to go to the spam folder, and fewer and fewer people seeing it so they can’t open it.